 Restart Ubuntu and you shouldn’t see the ‘PCIe Bus Error severity Corrected messages’ anymore.

-If this doesn’t fix the issue for you, you can try to change other kernel parameters.
+If this doesn’t fix the issue, you can try changing other kernel parameters.

 Further troubleshooting: Disable MSI

 Now you are resorting to hit and trial.
 You may try disabling MSI.
 Though Linux kernel supports MSI for several years now, a wrong implementation of MSI from some hardware manufacturer may lead to the PCIe errors.